Keyword analysis is the first step in keyword research of competitors.

 Finding trends and new keyword opportunities

 Another illuminating find is the high search volume for “lululemon bag.”
-Although it’s about half the amount of searches for “lululemon leggings,” it still indicates that there is a market for other types of yoga accessories.
+Although it’s a fraction the amount of searches for “lululemon leggings,” it still indicates that there is a market for other types of yoga accessories.

 Based on these two keywords alone you can see that: